chrisjbillington/setuptools-conda/README.md

 with `python setup.py dist_conda`, with as much information as possible determined automatically.
-More powerful than `conda-build`'s `bdist_conda` - this package can build for multiple Pythons, allows you to specify any package names that differ between conda and PyPI, runs `conda-convert` to convert packages for multiple platforms.
-It supports python-version-specific and platform-specific requirements such as
+More powerful than `conda-build`'s `bdist_conda` - this package can build for multiple Pythons, allows you to specify any package names that differ between conda and PyPI, and converts a wider range of environment markers in dependencies such as:

 ```
 INSTALL_REQUIRES = [